What is the theory ZFC without power set?

 There are elementary embeddings $j:M\to N$ of transitive $\ZFCmm$ models and sets \hbox{$S\of\Union j\image M$} such that the seed hull \hbox{$\X_S=\{j(f)(s)\st s\in [S]^{\ltomega}, f\in M\}$} of $S$ is not an elementary submodel of $N$.
-In this case, the restriction \hbox{$j:M\to \X_S$} is a cofinal $\Sigma_1$-elementary map that is not elementary. \item The collection of formulas that are provably equivalent in $\ZFCmm$ to a $\Sigma_1$-formula or a $\Pi_1$-formula is not closed under bounded quantification. \end{enumerate} The subsequent theorems of this article contain all the details, including additional undesirable behavior for $\ZFCmm$ models.
-The counterexample $\ZFCmm$ models we produce can be arranged to satisfy various natural strengthenings of $\ZFCmm$, to include such statements as Hartogs' theorem that $\aleph_\alpha$ exists for every ordinal $\alpha$, or alternatively, the assertion ``{\it I am $H_{\theta^\plus}$},'' meaning the assertion that $\theta$ is the largest cardinal and every set has hereditary size at most $\theta$.
+In this case, the restriction \hbox{$j:M\to \X_S$} is a cofinal $\Sigma_1$-elementary map that is not elementary. \item The collection of formulas that are provably equivalent in $\ZFCmm$ to a $\Sigma_1$-formula or a $\Pi_1$-formula is not closed under bounded quantification. \end{enumerate}